 was always asked what sort of lunchbox he took Roy for.

-“September” by Conor O’Callaghan from Seatown And Earlier Poems It must be cliché to think, however brief, that light on a wall and our voices out in the open are the pieces we shall look upon in retrospect as a life.
+September It must be cliché to think, however brief, that light on a wall and our voices out in the open are the pieces we shall look upon in retrospect as a life.
 There is a danger of circumstance smothering even the smallest talk.
-If a breeze…Continue Reading
+If a breeze shakes another colour from the trees we say…Continue Reading

 Today’s snow-blanketed Wake Forest University campus.
 How does Conor O’Callaghan seamlessly connect a snowy North Carolinian landscape, James Joyce and voicemails?
 Ripe with isolation, introspection, recovery and renewal, O’Callaghan’s latest collection, The Sun King, whispers secrets and sings the emergence of light born of the soul’s darkest moments.
 Technology flashes in and out of The Sun King, yet O’Callaghan’s…Continue Reading